MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/enforce-office-365-identity.md

    *Hi,*

    *This email is to let you know that [ORGANIZATION'S NAME] is making changes to the way we all access Viva Engage.
 If you're currently working on Viva Engage, then we may temporarily interrupt you by logging you out.
-It's necessary for us to securely set up Office 365 sign-in for Viva Engage.*
+It's necessary for us to securely setup Office 365 sign-in for Viva Engage.*

    *You can resume your work immediately by logging in to Viva Engage using your Office 365 username and password.*